Ethereum Review 2025: Investment Guide

 Derivatives and Structured Products

-- GMX: Decentralized perpetual exchange with real yield
+- GMX: decentralised perpetual exchange with real yield

 - dYdX: Professional derivatives trading platform